endurantgames/cosmiclegends/src/safety/after.md

 in future sessions.
 This could include particular interactions between heroes, potential story moments and development, or anything else that could make the game even better in the future.

-## Bleed

-Emotions and stress from the game can bleed over into post-game life.
-This can affect the enjoyment of the game, as well as out-of-game relationships between players and Editor if not worked through.

-Being open and honest about where the game begins and ends, and being conscious of which feelings belong to the player and which are just bleed, helps to mitigate the effects.